Choi In-young

-Choi In-Young (born 5 March 1962) is a former South Korean football player who played as a goalkeeper.
+Choi In-young (born 5 March 1962) is a former South Korean football player who played as a goalkeeper.

 He played mostly for Ulsan Hyundai Horang-i.
-He participated for South Korea national football team at two editions of FIFA World Cup in 1990 and 1994.
+He participated for South Korea national football team at two editions of FIFA World Cup in 1990 and 1994, retiring from international football following the final group stage match in the latter tournament, against Germany, played in Dallas under a stifling 46°C heat, which led him to request his substitution by future national starter Lee Woon-jae at half-time.

 Playing career

 He played in South Korea for Seoul City (1981–1983) on an amateur basis, Kookmin Bank FC (1983) and Ulsan Hyundai Horang-i (1984–1996).

 Coaching career

 He was goalkeeper coach at Ulsan Hyundai Horang-i (1997–2003), Kyungil University (2005) and Jeonbuk Hyundai Motors (2006–2013).